 Step 8: More Drills

 Just like the holes you drilled before in the bottom of your brain now you just want to drill another 8 to 12 small holes in the lid.
-After doing that please the lid on the bin and make sure it’s secure make sure it’s securely tight on top of the bin shop.
+After doing that please the lid on the bin and make sure it’s secure so that it’s securely tight on top of the bin shop.
 Having the lid securely on the bin is going to help with the airflow inside of your bin.

 Step 9: Location